 “But Mr. Kelly,” George replied, “I haven’t read a book on my own since I was in eighth grade!”
 I paused – and then gave him some hopefully sage advice, which he later followed.

 Now, before you are going to get on your high horse and nag about the fact that “young people today don’t read anymore,” remember, there are plenty of adults who are non-readers as well.
-One of them supposedly works in the Oval Office.
-As someone who has taught hundreds of students for over 37 years and believes that in many ways, young people today are more thoroughly prepared for the rigors of a working life than we were decades ago, you will not find any generational smugness from me.
+One of them supposedly once worked in the Oval Office.
+As someone who has taught hundreds of students for over 40 years and believes that in many ways, young people today are more thoroughly prepared for the rigors of a working life than we were decades ago, you will not find any generational smugness from me.

 If truth be told, when I recently waited in line at a local Dunkin’ Donuts, I was surrounded by a veritable sea of Baby Boomers who were either texting or tweeting.
 They might have well been a covey of 16-year-olds.
 Unlike technology, human nature doesn’t change over time.
 Accordingly, if the children of today grew up sharing one landline phone with their parents and siblings and resided in communities where there were only 4-5 receptive TV stations, they would have turned out exactly as most of us did.
 After all, books open up light to worlds that were previously in the dark, but you have to do some heavy lifting in order to discover that.